datavis-online/datavis-online.github.io/content.md

 # Topics & Schedule

-The schedule is a guide and **subject to change**.
-Optional courses and hand-on tutorials especially may be adapted to meet more closely the needs of participants.

 The course is expected to require a total __time investment of 5-10h / week__, roughly split into

 * 1h video material (at own pace)
 * 1h reading (optional)
 * 2h tutorial (optional)
 * 1h Q&A sessions (optional)
-* 1-2h individual project work
+* 1-3h individual project work

-## The course features ##
+## The course features

 * Recorded __video lectures__, mostly organised into bite-sized chunks of _5-10min_, with a few longer videos 20-25min, which can be watched at one's own pace.
 * __Reading materials__ in the form of text book chapters and (easy to understand) scientific papers, associated with topics and lectures.
-* Except for Week 1 and 2, __participants choose from a set of optional sub-topics__ (see below)
-* Individual sub-topics are tested in __mini-quizzes__
+* Tested your lecture knowledge in __quizzes__
 * Questions about topics will be discussed in general __Q&A sessions__, once a week.
-* __2h live tutorials__ are provided for
+* __2h live tutorials:__ While not compulsory, participants are encouraged to take full advantage of these sessions to engage in discussions with peers and invited subject matter and domain experts, and to obtain direct feedback on assignments.
   * design and critiquing exercises, as well as
   * for a selection of free, open source and commercial data visualisation and visual analytics tools, to demonstrate the range of features available, skills required and user support, for deriving insight into data through visual exploration and analysis.
-While not compulsory, participants are encouraged to take full advantage of these sessions to engage in discussions with peers and invited subject matter and domain experts, and to obtain direct feedback on assignments.
-* __Drop-in support__ to help with data visualisation briefs, ideally using participants’ own data, create a design to meet the requirements identified, and, within the constraints of the course, build a visualisation-driven solution.
+* __1-1 sessions__ to help with data visualisation briefs, ideally using participants’ own data, create a design to meet the requirements identified, and, within the constraints of the course, build a visualisation-driven solution.
-* __Complementary teaching material__ in the form of interactive websites will be provided to participants throughout the course.
-* At least once a fortnight we will host a __1h live seminar by a guest speaker__ from academia or industry illustrating application of data visualisation in a variety of fields and the benefits this brings to creating value and gaining a competitive edge,
-* A __dedicated Slack/Teams channel__ will support networking and discussions.
+* A __Teams channel__ will support networking and discussions.
+* A __[dedicated forum](https://github.com/datavis-online/datavis-online.github.io/discussions)__ to discuss questions among the participants.

 # Schedule Overview